myorm/myorm/.github/README.md

 Logging is useful for reasons that doesn't need to be gone into.

-`MyORM` utilizes `node.js` pool listeners to create unique logging events whenever a command is executed, holding different handlers for instances of success or failure.
+`MyORM` utilizes `node.js` Event Emitters to create unique logging events whenever a command is executed, holding different handlers for instances of success or failure.

 To add a logging listener to your table, you must use the `.onSuccess()` or `.onFail()` functions, additionally, you can choose what types of commands are logged, by using `.on_Success()` or `.on_Fail()` functions, where the `_` is the type of command.